Paul Bremer: "De-Ba'athification" of the Iraqi civil service

 Saddam Hussein's ruling Ba'ath Party counted among its members a majority of Iraq's governmental employees, including educational officials and some teachers, though as of 2003 members of the Ba'ath Party had constituted only around 10% of the Iraqi population.
 By order of the CPA, the top 1% of Iraqi Ba'ath Party members were forbidden from holding government positions, but were still permitted to open businesses and work at newspapers, and all public sector employees affiliated with the Ba'ath Party were to be removed from their positions and be banned from any future employment in the public sector.
 When the CPA turned over enforcement of de-Ba'athification to Iraqi politicians, however, these rules were broadly expanded and used to punish political opponents, including nearly 11,000 teachers who were dismissed from the party and removed from government—a phenomenon which Bremer worked with the then-Education Minister to fix.
 Critics claim these measures helped to create and worsen an atmosphere of discontent among Iraqis and that de-Ba'athification, coupled with the disbandment of the Iraqi military, if not created then at least fueled the insurgency against Coalition Forces.
 This policy of "de-Ba'athification" was reversed in January 2008.

 Bremer was once again warned of the harm his actions would have.
 According to Woodward, when Garner asserted that none of the ministries would be able to function after this order, Bremer asked the Baghdad station chief for his thoughts.
 "If you put this out ... you will put 50,000 people on the street, underground, and mad at Americans", he replied.
 Woodward: "And these 50,000 were the most powerful, well-connected elites from all walks of life".
+Sometime after receiving this advice Bremer wrote in an email to his wife that "There was a sea of bitching and moaning but the president's guidance is clear, de-Ba'athification will be carried out even if at a cost to administrative efficiency".